TishaHolder/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 However, both loops combined is polynomial O(n^c) because as the size of the input increases, the runtime or space used will grow at a faster rate. when n = 3, outer loop executes 3 times and inner loop executes 6 times (9 times), when n = 5, outer loop executes 5 times and inner loop executes 15 times (20 times).

-c) Θ(n) - as the size of the input increases, the runtime or space used will grow at the same rate. if bunnies = 10, the function executes 10 times before reaching base case and if bunnies = 5, the function  is executed 5 times before reaching base case, etc.
+c) O(2N) - often seen in recursive algorithms where the growth doubles with each addition to the data set. if bunnies = 5, the function executes 10 times before reaching base case. if bunnies = 10, the function executes 20 times before reaching base, etc.

 ## Exercise II